aufau/SaberMod/README.rst

   points.

 Clan Arena (g_gametype 10)
-  Also know as "Last Man Standing".
   Player who dies must spectate until the end of a round.
+When one team is eliminated, round is over.
+Team who hits the round limit first wins the match.

 Server Modes
 ............